cwhuang29/article-sharing-website/README.md

 ## Overview
 This project does not rely on any frontend framework, so it is a good entry point for backend engineers who want to build a whole website.
 With basic knowledge of JavaScript and CSS, You can start developing!

-I chose [gin](https://github.com/gin-gonic/gin) as the backend web framework for its simplicity and high performance (it is also the most popular framework in Go, see [Top Go Web Frameworks](https://github.com/mingrammer/go-web-framework-stars)).
+I choose [gin](https://github.com/gin-gonic/gin) as the backend web framework for its simplicity and high performance (it is also the most popular framework in Go, see [Top Go Web Frameworks](https://github.com/mingrammer/go-web-framework-stars)).

-For database ORM, I chose [gorm](https://github.com/go-gorm/gorm).
+For database ORM, I choose [gorm](https://github.com/go-gorm/gorm).
 It is a full-featured ORM with great community support and [easy to follow documentation](https://gorm.io/docs/).
 Besides, if you choose `sqlite` as the database driver, then you can get rid of the setting database burden (the data will be stored in a file `tmp.db` in the root of project) and focus on the backend development.

 The admin users are created by the following mechanism: